rubyworks/rubytest/README.md

 ### Test Type

 A test object may provide a `#type`, which can be used to characterize the type of test case or test unit.
-For example, RSpec might return `describe` as the type of a test case and `it` as the type of a test unit, where as Cucumber would use `feature` and `scenario` for test cases and `then` for test units (depending on choices made by the implementors).
+For example, RSpec might return `"describe"` as the type of a test case and `"it"` as the type of a test unit, where as Cucumber would use `"Feature"` and `"Scenario"` for test cases and `"Then"` for test units (depending on choices made by the implementors).

 ### Subtext